-Bully prevention is a hot button topic in education, and with good reason.
+Bully prevention is a hot-button topic in education, and with good reason.
 It’s estimated that more than a quarter of students have experienced bullying, while up to 30% of students admit to bullying others.
 More than 70% of students and educators alike have seen bullying in their schools.
+That’s why bully prevention in positive behavior support is critical in mitigating these behaviors.

 Addressing bullying behaviors in an educational setting is no small task.
 Helping students to develop positive behaviors can change the attitudes and actions that lead to bullying.
 Adding schoolwide bully prevention to your PBIS initiative can help your school do just that.